-This How-To article is aimed at those of you interested in getting a barebones surround sound system connected.
+This How-To article is aimed at those of you interested in learning how to hook up surround sound.

-The primary focus is on your receiver, speakers, subwoofer, and DVD player.
+The primary focus is on your receiver, speakers, subwoofer, and DVD/Blu-Ray player.

 The first step in hooking up your surround sound is determining what types of inputs and features your system is capable of.
 By "system", I mean your surround sound receiver, your speakers (five speakers and a subwoofer), your TV, and any other components (like a DVD player).